lynnfaraday/aresmush.com/_root/mush-101/mu-glossary.md

 **Tinyplot (TP)** - A plotline in the game's story.

 **Tinysex (TS)** - The act of roleplaying scenes of an explicit nature.
-An alternative for games that do not permit such activity or players who do not wish to engage in it is to cut the scene off at the point where it ceases to be PG-rated (fade to black).
+May or may not be permitted on some games.
+An alternative for games that do not permit such activity or players who do not wish to engage in it is to cut the scene off at the point where it ceases to be PG-rated.
 See also Fade to Black.

 **Experience Points (XP)** - Your character may earn these as a way to improve their skills and stats over time.